30-30 is a crossroads between pleasure and pain.

 - Where should you serve to bring the ball back where you want it?

-When you arrive at 30-30, think of the outcome of the point like a fork in the road, where one pathway gives you an excellent chance of holding serve, while the other road is basically a coin flip to decide if you are going to hold serve.
-The following metrics are a Top 10 average from the 2019 season.
+When you arrive at 30-30, consider the outcome of the point as a fork in the road.
+On one hand, you have a good chance of holding serve, while the other is a coin flip to determine whether you will be able to hold serve.

 Top 10 Players in 2019